+Other variables as provided above

+Water Impact Descriptions and Calculation

+N/A

+Deemed O&M Cost Adjustment Calculation

+N/A

+Measure Code: RS-HVC-ADTH-V01-160601

 Hot Water End Use

 Domestic Hot Water Pipe Insulation

 Description

 This measure describes adding insulation to un-insulated domestic hot water pipes.
 The measure assumes the pipe wrap is installed to the first length of both the hot and cold pipe up to the first elbow.
 This is the most cost effective section to insulate since the water pipes act as an extension of the hot water tank up to the first elbow which acts as a heat trap.
 Insulating this length therefore helps reduce standby losses.
 Default savings are provided per 3ft length and are appropriate up to 6ft of the hot water pipe and 3ft of the cold.